 The lottery for the first time had more than $5 billion in sales, the fourth consecutive year of record-setting sales.
 More than $3.4 billion was awarded as prizes.

 Goldberg said the numbers were driven largely by sales of $20 and $30 instant scratch-off tickets and increased Keno sales.

-Net profits from the lottery are returned to cities and towns in the form of unrestricted local aid.
+Lottery profits are returned to cities and towns in the form of unrestricted aid.